Solomon Stoddard: Later years

 Stoddard's change in the sacraments produced little increase in the number of communicants.
 Nevertheless, he was able to propose two motions to the Northampton Church in 1690: first, to abolish the public profession of faith and second, to appoint the Lord's Supper as a converting ordinance.
 The first passed by a majority and as a result the population of Northampton doubled from 500 to 1000 in twenty years.
 The second motion was opposed by the elders of the church, the motion was denied, although the younger people supported it.
 In 1725, his congregation decided to bring in an assistant, choosing his grandson Jonathan Edwards.
 Stoddard had a major influence on his grandson and was succeeded by him as the pastor of the church at Northampton.
-Edwards later repudiated his views, becoming the most famous and fiery orator of the Great Awakening of 1735-1745.
+Edwards later repudiated his views, becoming the most famous and stirring orator of the Great Awakening of 1735-1745.
 The Great Awakening was to some extent a reaction to the failure of The Halfway Covenant to strengthen the church.
 But Stoddard's influence persisted in Northampton.
 Edwards' views eventually displeased his parishioners, and he was dismissed from the pulpit.

 Stoddard may have been too liberal for his grandson Jonathan Edwards, but he was lampooned for prudishness concerning petticoats in an anonymous pamphlet attributed to Benjamin Franklin.
 Stoddard published a pamphlet in 1722 entitled "Answer to Some Cases of Conscience" in which he argued that the newly fashionable hoop petticoats were "Contrary to the Light of Nature" and that "Hooped Petticoats have something of Nakedness".
 Franklin's satirical response was entitled "Hoop-Petticoats Arraigned and Condemned, by the Light of Nature, and Law of God".

 Ultimately, Stoddard's power seems to derive more from his personality, political influence, and preaching ability, than from the force of his ideas.
 One man describes Stoddard with a poem: